-- 1. Name and address of the RIS compiler: The full name, institution/agency, and address of the person who compiled the RIS, together with any telephone and fax numbers and e-mail address. - 2.
+- 1. Name and address of the RIS compiler: The full name, institution/agency, and address of the person(s) who compiled the RIS, together with any telephone and fax numbers and e-mail address. - 2.
 Date: The date on which the RIS was completed (or updated).
 Please use the name of the month, not its numerical equivalent.
 For example use 6 March [year] or March 6 [year] rather than 6/3/year or 3/6/year so as to avoid confusion arising from commonly used but differing formats for expressing dates. - 3.
 Country: The official (short) version of the Contracting Party/country name. - 4.
 Name of the Ramsar site: The precise name of the designated site in one of the three official languages (English, French or Spanish) of the Convention.
-Alternative names, including in local language(s), should be given in brackets after the precise name.
+Alternative names, including in local language(s), should be given in parenthesis after the precise name.
 Ensure that the site name used is the same in this section and on the maps provided.
 This name will be used precisely as given when the site is added to the Ramsar List. - 5.
-Map of the Ramsar Site: The most up-to-date available and suitable map of the wetland should be appended to the RIS (in hardcopy and, if possible, also in digital format).
-At least a hardcopy map is required for the inclusion of the site in the List of Wetlands of International Importance.
-Indicate whether or not a map accompanies the RIS by ticking the appropriate yes or no boxes.
-The map must clearly show the boundary of the designated Ramsar site.
-Annex III provides detailed guidance on the provision of suitable Ramsar site maps and other spatial data.
-A list of the maps supplied and any other relevant maps of the Ramsar site that are available should be included in a note annexed to the RIS.
+Designation of new Ramsar site or update of existing site: Indicate here if the RIS is being provided for the designation of a new Ramsar site or if it is provided as an update for an already designated Ramsar site.
+If the RIS is an update for an existing site, please also complete section 6 of the RIS (see below). - 6.
+For RIS updates only, changes to the site since its designation or earlier update: In part a) of this section, indicate if there have or have not been any changes to the boundary delimitation and/or the area of the site since the previous RIS or other site information was supplied.
+If there are any changes to the designated site boundary and/or site area, please tick the appropriate box or boxes to indicate the type of change being made.
+The Convention text makes provision for the designation of new sites and the extension of existing sites, but not for the reduction in area or deletion from the List of sites already designated.
+The Annex to COP9 Resolution IX.6, Guidance for addressing Ramsar sites or parts of sites which no longer meet the Criteria for designation, established procedures to follow should the deletion or reduction of a site be contemplated.
+If the boundary and/or the area of the designated site is being restricted/reduced, the Contracting Party should have followed the procedures established in the Annex to COP9 Resolution IX.6 and provided a report in line with paragraph 28 of that Annex, in addition to the provision of an updated RIS.